 Pharmacovigilance Risk Assessment Committee

-The Agency is also responsible for the development, maintenance and co-ordination of EudraVigilance, a system for reporting suspected cases of adverse reactions to a medicine.
+The Agency is responsible for the development, maintenance and co-ordination of EudraVigilance, a system for reporting suspected cases of adverse reactions to a medicine.

 EudraVigilance is used by Member states, the Agency and industry.